All prices and checkout are in $USD. Click in the top right corner to show prices in other currencies!

 Miyajima

 We bid farewell to the picturesque city of Kyoto, where we have spent the past three days, and head to the train station for our next journey via bullet train.
-After a three hour ride, we arrive in Hiroshima and make our way to the port to board a ferry to Miyajima Island.
-A must-see attraction here is the iconic Great Torii, a free-standing gate situated in the sea that creates mesmerizing reflections on the water.
+After a three-hour ride, we arrive in Hiroshima and make our way to the port to board a ferry to Miyajima Island.
+A must-see attraction here is the iconic Great Torii, a free-standing gate situated in the sea that creates mesmerising reflections on the water.
 We will take a leisurely stroll down the main street of the town, where we will have the opportunity to indulge in a variety of street food options.
 Be mindful of the friendly, yet quite hungry, deer wandering around the area.

 Hiroshima

 Today, we pay our respects to the tragic history of Hiroshima as we visit Memorial Park, a solemn reminder of the devastating effects of the first nuclear attack in human history.
-On August 6th, 1945, the city was destroyed and many lives were lost.
+On 6 August 1945, the city was destroyed and many lives were lost.
 As we walk through the park, we will come across various memorials and monuments that honour the victims of the bombing.
 We may also have the opportunity to hear from local guides who volunteer their time to keep the memory of this tragic event alive.

 day 7